Table of content

 Margin against shares: Unlock your hidden trading potential!

 Some trades require you to invest a lot of capital, which you may not always possess.
 Arranging funds at short notice might be difficult.
 At the same time you don't want to miss out on lucrative trading opportunities.
-This is where the concept of margin against shares can help.
+This is where the concept of Pledge Shares can help.
 As a trader, you can use this facility to bridge capital shortfall and ensure you don’t miss out on profitable opportunities.
-Read to know more about margin against shares and how it works.
+Read to know more about Pledge Shares and how it works.

-What is Margin against Shares?
+What is Pledge Shares?

-Margin against shares is a facility where you can borrow funds from your stockbroker by pledging shares you hold in your Demat account as collateral.
+Pledge Shares is a facility where you can borrow funds from your stockbroker by pledging shares you hold in your Demat account as collateral.
 Most stockbrokers offering this facility levy interest on the borrowed amount at a certain rate.
 This interest is levied on a daily basis up until you fully repay the borrowed amount.

-Also, the amount of margin you’re entitled to is dependent on multiple factors like the broker, haircut on the shares you own etc. Generally, most stockbrokers offer anywhere from 60% to 80% of the value of the pledged stocks as margin.
+Also, the amount of margin you’re entitled to is dependent on multiple factors like the broker, haircut on the shares you own etc. Generally, most stockbrokers offer anywhere from 60% to 80% of the value of the pledged shares as margin.

 Since you have around Rs.50,000 worth of shares, you choose to pledge them with your stock broker, who is willing to lend 70% of its current market price as a loan.
 The amount you would get by pledging your shares comes to around Rs.
 35,000.
 You use this combined with the Rs.
 25,000 you already have in your trading account balance to purchase 100 shares of the company.